UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Latency is the reaction time of your internet connection, with lower values resulting in a faster, more responsive experience.

 Imagine you are mailing a letter to a friend across the country.
 The time it takes for your letter to arrive in their mailbox, and for their written reply to be delivered back to your home, is the round trip time.
 In the digital world, the “letter” is a packet of data sent across cables and routers.
 If that trip takes too long, you experience a noticeable delay on your screen.
+In a modern smart home, this responsiveness is everything.
+If you have high latency, your smart video doorbell might take too long to notify you that someone is at the door, or your smart lights might hesitate before turning on.

-Latency vs. Ping vs. Bandwidth vs. Throughput
+Latency vs. Bandwidth vs. Speed

 A diagram comparing latency and bandwidth using a highway analogy with cars, lanes, and speed limits.